FailAcademy/learning/adp-vancouver/_slides/week-05/03-pubsub-security.md

 meteor remove insecure
 ```

 Congrats!
-You have now revoked the client-side permissions from your app, and will no longer be able to update your to-dos, or add new ones...let's fix that.
+You have now revoked the client-side permissions from your app, and will no longer be able to update your to-dos, or add new ones... let's fix that.

 ---